K. C. Veeramani

-K. C. Veeramani is the former Member of the Legislative Assembly from Jolarpet assembly constituency in Tirupattur district, Tamil Nadu.
+K. C. Veeramani (born 27 June 1964) and also as KCV is the former Member of the Legislative Assembly from Jolarpet assembly constituency in Tirupattur district, Tamil Nadu.
 He was elected as a representative of the All India Anna Dravida Munnetra Kazhagam party in 2011 and again in the elections of 2016.
+In 2021 Tamilnadu assembly election he was defeated by least votes.
+He is District secretary of Tirupattur district AIADMK.

 He was the Minister of Commercial Taxes and Registration Departments of Tamil Nadu.
 He is a former Minister For School Education and earlier served as the Health and Welfare minister for Tamil Nadu in 2011–16.